-Corporate and Government bonds are sensitive to interest rate trends.
+- Corporate and Government bonds are sensitive to interest rate trends.
 An increase in interest rates is likely to reduce their value, and hence the value of any fund investing in them.

-Despite the outcome of the general election and the ongoing uncertainty surrounding 'Brexit', UK commercial property capital values continued to grow in the third quarter.
+Despite the outcome of the June general election and the ongoing uncertainty surrounding 'Brexit', UK commercial property capital values continued to grow in the third quarter.
 Total returns from the asset class are being driven by both growth in capital values and stable rental income.
 The overall resilience of UK commercial property is encouraging, and is due in part to buying by overseas investors following the decline in sterling.

 What do you mean by Property?